 This will help us to develop inner stability, trust, and confidence.
 A quiet mind gains resilience, wisdom and moral integrity.
 We follow a refined ethical code of thought, word and deed and train the mind to restrain the inner tyrants – those painful, unskillful states of inward or outward aggression.

-This is being kind to ourselves.
+This is kindness to ourselves.
 In being truly kind to ourselves, we could never harm anyone else.
 Like a mirror, whatever goodness we have within us is reflected outward for all to receive.
 Aggression may arise but we calm it.
 If we can learn to dissipate aggression in its multiple disguises by starving it, we polish the mirror.